Causal Discovery Should Embrace the Wisdom of the Crowd: Characterizing the Crowd: Heterogeneity and Reliability

-Experimental evidence reveals that the reliability of expert knowledge can vary widely.
+\textbf{Characterizations of Knowledge Quality.} Experimental evidence reveals that the reliability of expert knowledge can vary widely.
 An expert might possess highly accurate knowledge about certain causal links (edges), while remaining uncertain or completely ignorant about others.
 This heterogeneity demands a conceptual framework to categorize experts by the scope and accuracy of their knowledge.
-To this end, we recommend a taxonomy grounded in four key dimensions: \begin{itemize} \item \textbf{{Completeness}} reflects the breadth of an expert's knowledge, which determines whether it is feasible to obtain fully informative knowledge from the expert.
-When knowledge is incomplete, they may only cover a subset of causal relationships, potentially leading to partial, myopic, or even inconsistent inputs. \item \textbf{{Belief validity}} captures how well an expert's beliefs align with the underlying ground truth, which can be measured by the performance evaluation metrics such as specificity, accuracy, etc. Within an expert's areas of specialization, they tend to offer more accurate and interpretable causal assessments, whereas their reliability decline significantly with their beliefs becoming biased or erroneous outside these areas. \item\textbf{{Confidence level}} is not necessarily associated with the validity of the beliefs of experts, but shapes how cautious or assertive their behaviors are.
-Beyond correctness, experts differ in their confidence about what they know.
-For example, some may express appropriate uncertainty when unsure, while others may be overconfident. \item \textbf{{Trustworthiness}} captures the presence of bad or adversarial behaviors, as not all experts make good-faith efforts to contribute knowledge to ensure reliability.
-Some experts behave strategically, maliciously, or inattentively, thereby introducing significant noise or deliberate misinformation.
-Thus, recognizing such uncooperative individuals is essential to ensure the reliability of expert knowledge. \end{itemize}
+To this end, we recommend a taxonomy grounded in four key dimensions: \textbf{{(1) Completeness}} reflects the breadth of an expert's causal knowledge, which determines whether it is feasible to obtain fully informative knowledge from the expert.
+When knowledge is incomplete, they may only cover a subset of causal relationships, potentially leading to partial, myopic or even inconsistent inputs. \textbf{{(2) Belief validity}} captures how well an expert's beliefs align with the underlying ground truth, which can be measured by the performance evaluation metrics such as specificity or accuarcy.
+Within an expert's specialization areas, they tend to offer more accurate and interpretable causal assessments, whereas reliability declines significantly with their beliefs becoming biased or erroneous outside these areas. \textbf{{(3) Confidence level}} is not necessarily associated with the validity of their beliefs, but shapes how cautious or assertive their behaviors are.
+Beyond correctness, experts differ in their confidence about what they know. \textbf{{(4) Trustworthiness}} captures the presence of bad or adversarial behaviors, as not all experts make good-faith efforts to contribute knowledge to ensure the reliability.
+Some experts behave strategically, maliciously, or carelessly, thereby introducing significant noise or deliberate misinformation.